ome/ome-contributing/OMEROfigure.rst

    - |C| that "Don't Save" results in the loss of your unsaved changes.
    - |C| that "Save" does save the changes, when you return to the new figure (using File > Open).

+#.
+Test renaming figures in the top toolbar.

+   - Open a new figure, add a panel and edit the figure name by clicking where name usually appears.
+   - |C| that name is displayed when Enter is pressed or field loses focus.
+   - |C| that when figure is saved, suggested name is already filled in "Enter Figure Name" dialog.
+   - |C| that File > Open shows correct name in files list.
+   - |C| that renaming figure again & Save updates the name in the File > Open list

 **Additional tests below are for less critical features**